Top 100 Software Testing Interview Questions

 4. What is the KEY difference between preventative and reactive approaches to testing?

 Preventative tests are designed early; reactive tests are designed after the software has been produced.

 5. What is the purpose of exit criteria?

-To define when a test level is complete.
+The purpose of exit criteria is to define when a test level is completed.